UK Industry Fast Facts

 Manufacturing

-• In January 2026, British car, van, truck and bus production fell to its lowest level since 1952 in 2025, with output down 15.5% year on year to 764,715 vehicles, according to the Society of Motor Manufacturers and Traders.
-The slump reflected a cyberattack at Jaguar Land Rover, the closure of Vauxhall’s Luton plant, model changeovers at Nissan and trade disruption after US tariffs rose to 10% under Donald Trump.
+• SMMT data shows that in March 2026, British vehicle production fell 8.2% year-on-year, extending February’s 17.2% decline.
+Over the year, the slump reflected disruption from a cyberattack at Jaguar Land Rover, the closure of Vauxhall’s Luton plant, model changeovers at Nissan and wider trade disruption as geopolitical tensions and shipping delays weighed on global automotive supply chains and export demand.
 With 78% of cars exported, the sector remains exposed to protectionism, particularly emerging “Made in Europe” proposals from the EU.
-While the SMMT expects a 10% rebound in 2026 and output above one million vehicles by 2027 as new EVs launch, high energy costs and tighter EU rules of origin pose significant ongoing risks.
+While the SMMT expects a 10% rebound in 2026 and output to rise above one million vehicles by 2027 as new EVs launch, high energy costs and tighter EU rules of origin continue to pose significant risks.

 Power lines